kalinchuk/mark_8_minicomputer/serial_board/README.md

 # Mark-8 Minicomputer Serial Interface Board

 This board enables the Mark-8 minicomputer to communicate via a serial interface.
 The board has a single serial port and requires two input and two output ports.
-You can purchase an (unstuffed board)[https://www.kalinchuk.com/product-page/mark-8-minicomputer-serial-board] or a (kit with all the required parts)[https://www.kalinchuk.com/product-page/mark-8-minicomputer-serial-board-kit] at (kalinchuk.com)[https://kalinchuk.com].
+You can purchase an [unstuffed board](https://www.kalinchuk.com/product-page/mark-8-minicomputer-serial-board) or a [kit with all the required parts](https://www.kalinchuk.com/product-page/mark-8-minicomputer-serial-board-kit) at [kalinchuk.com](https://kalinchuk.com).

-This board layout and connections were made to support the boards that were created by (Budgetronics)[https://www.budgetronics.eu/en/building-kits/mark-8-minicomputer-pcb-set-7-pieces/a-25789-20].
+This board layout and connections were made to support the boards that were created by [Budgetronics](https://www.budgetronics.eu/en/building-kits/mark-8-minicomputer-pcb-set-7-pieces/a-25789-20).
 A new version of this board will be available for original boards in the future.

 [IMAGE]

 ## Assembly Instructions

-Refer to the (YouTube video)[] for assembly instructions.
+Refer to the [YouTube video]() for assembly instructions.

 ## Schematics